-Five samples of Dimethicone (100 cm2/sec) were tested for irritation of vaginal mucosa.
-A sample of 0.05 ml of Dimethicone was instilled into the vagina of rats daily for 8 days, the vaginal mucous membrane was observed to determine irritancy, and the effect on leukocyte count was determined.
+Five samples of Dimethicone (100 cm2/s) were tested for irritation of vaginal mucosa.18 A sample of 0.05 ml of Dimethicone was instilled into the vagina of rats (number of animals not specified) daily for 8 days, the vaginal mucous membrane was observed to determine irritancy, and the effect on leukocyte count was determined.
 A 77.8 - 88% increase in leukocytes was observed in the vaginal smears of rats treated with two samples of Dimethicone.
 A similar increase was observed for rats instilled with formaldehyde as the reference irritant.
 The authors found the potential irritation and inflammation outcomes for each Dimethicone sample to be pH-dependent.